 I was the Art Director for Concealed Carry Magazine for almost 5 years.

 Another great run.
 This was the third magazine I designed from cover to cover.
 CCM is an 8x/year publication, distributed nationally, and has been in publication since 2003.
 I designed all the layouts and cover.
 I also designed marketing materials, web ads, DVD packages and special reports.
-Unfortunately, my time came to an end when the company corporatized and brought all their jobs in-house.
+Unfortunately, my time came to an end when the company corporatized and brought all their jobs in-house, terminating all remote workers.

 And I've been a production designer.